Background pattern

 • Pain at the infusion site.

-• Increased liver enzymes (observed in blood tests).
+• Increased liver enzymes (seen in blood tests).

 5. Storage of Idefirix

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.
 Idefirix is stored in the hospital pharmacy.

-Do not use this medication after the expiration date that appears on the vial label and on the box after CAD.
-The expiration date is the last day of the month indicated.
+Do not use this medicine after the expiry date which is stated on the vial label and carton after EXP.
+The expiry date is the last day of the month stated.

-Store in refrigerator (between 2 °C and 8 °C).
+Store in a refrigerator (between 2°C and 8°C).
 Do not freeze.
-Store in the original packaging to protect it from light.
+Store in the original package to protect from light.

-Chemical and physical stability in use after reconstitution and dilution has been demonstrated for 24 hours at 2-8 °C and for 4 hours at 25 °C during this period.
+The chemical and physical stability after reconstitution and dilution has been demonstrated for 24 hours at 2-8°C, including 4 hours at 25°C during this 24-hour period.

-Do not use this medication if you observe the presence of particles or discoloration after reconstitution.
+Do not use this medicine if you notice the presence of particles or discoloration after reconstitution.

-• The active ingredient is imlifidasa.
+• The active substance is imlifidasa.
 Each vial contains 11 mg of imlifidasa.
 After reconstitution, each ml of concentrate contains 10 mg of imlifidasa.

-• The other components are mannitol, polisorbate 80, tromethamine, disodium edetate dihydrate, and hydrochloric acid (to adjust the pH).
-See section 2 "Idefirix contains sodium".
+• The other ingredients are mannitol, polysorbate 80, trometamol, disodium edetate dihydrate, and hydrochloric acid (for pH adjustment).
+See section 2 "Idefirix contains sodium and polysorbate 80".

-• Idefirix is supplied in a glass vial containing a powder for concentrate for solution for infusion (powder for concentrate).
-The powder is presented in the form of a white lyophilized disc.
+• Idefirix is provided in a glass vial containing powder for concentrate for solution for infusion (powder for concentrate).
+The powder is presented as a white lyophilized disc.

 Hansa Biopharma AB